-The test data indicate that helicopter sideline noise levels decrease as helicopter altitude increases, at least for sideline distances up to 1,000 feet and elevation angles greater than 18°.
-The data do not allow conclusions to be drawn for greater sideline distances where the elevation angle of the helicopter would be less than 18°.
+The test data indicate that helicopter sideline noise levels decrease as helicopter altitude increases, at least for sideline distances up to 1,000 feet and elevation angles greater than 18° .
+The data do not allow conclusions to be drawn for greater sideline distances where the elevation angle of the helicopter would be less than 18° .
 EGA influences fixed-wing airplane sideline noise levels under Part 36 certification conditions, where the elevation angle is between 11° and 34° (airplane altitudes of 300 to 1,000 feet).
-However, excess ground attenuation is applied by Newman et al only when the helicopter is in hover in the ground effect and the elevation angle is 0° or when the helicopter is in hover out of the ground effect and the elevation angle is near 0° (although "near" is not defined in the reference).
-Thus, the conditions under which excess ground attenuation would have the greatest influence on helicopter noise propagation are not well defined.
+However, excess ground attenuation is applied by Newman et al only when the helicopter is in hover in the ground effect and the elevation angle is near 0° (although "near" is not defined in the reference).103 Thus, the conditions under which excess ground attenuation would have the greatest influence on helicopter noise propagation are not well defined.